Market mechanisms, asset valuations, commodities: How do these concepts relate to environmentalism?

 Since this first historic success, we've expanded our efforts to help create new market mechanisms and incentives that account for the impact to our environment.

 Today, economic solutions cut across most of our work:

 - Reducing climate pollution using carbon markets.

 - Slowing overfishing using a method known as catch shares.

 - Protecting habitat using a system called habitat exchanges.

-If we can make environmental protection profitable, people will invent all kinds of ways to make it happen.Daniel Dudek, Ph.D.
-EDF Vice President - China
+If we can make conservation profitable, people will find ways to make it happen.Daniel Dudek, Ph.D., EDF Vice President, China